cmaloney7/test-data-store/README.md

 Import the following into postman for testing: `./postman/node-api-boiler.postman_collection.json`

 ### Docker
+If you wish to just execute this application and use it, do the following:
+1. Install docker
+2. Clone the repo
+3. Change directory to the folder 'test-data-store'
+4. Run the following commands
-These commands should be used for creating a current container of this application and starting it and dependencies.
+These commands should be used for creating a current container of this application and starting it and it's entire stack dependencies.

 To build a current container of this application